 But I Have Fibre Internet at Home… What’s The Difference?

 Fibre this… fibre that… you may have noticed companies popping up with their own branded versions of fibre.
-Many of these advertised networks are really Fibre-to-the-node (FTTN), meaning part of the connection line is fibre, while another part may be copper or other wire.
+Many of these advertised networks are really Fibre-to-the-node (FTTN), meaning only part of the connection line is fibre.
+The rest is usually made of copper or another kind of wire.
 Although these networks work for residential neighbourhoods, there are several key benefits of true fibre for business.

 - No network sharing.
-With residential networks, the fibre bandwidth is shared with multiple households in a given neighbourhood.
+Residential networks share fibre bandwidth with multiple households in a given neighbourhood.
 Fibre internet for business, however, is never shared so you can rest easy knowing that your employees will have access to a guaranteed 100/100 Mbps connection speed even during peak times.

 - Reliability.
-Since residential neighbourhoods aren’t given a service-level agreement (SLA), outages may occur.
-Nowadays companies can’t afford an outage, if even for a few hours.
-With true fibre internet, you are given an SLA to benefit from little to no downtime.
+Residential neighbourhoods don’t have a service-level agreement (SLA) so outages can occur frequently.
+Losing Netflix at home is one thing, but most businesses can’t afford an outage, if even for a few hours.
+True fibre internet comes with an SLA to ensure you benefit from high uptime.

 - Unlimited download capacity.
-Residential home service often has strict download capacities, meaning their data is limited and can quickly add up fast from activities like video streaming and photo uploads.
+Residential home service often has strict download limits, so data use is limited.
+Activities like video streaming and photo uploads can quickly consume what’s available on these circuits.

 We don’t believe in data caps, so with iTel’s fibre internet for business your company gets unlimited download capacity.
 As companies increasingly use cloud services in everyday tasks, data usage can quickly reach its max.
 With the unlimited capacity of fibre, your employees can stream those YouTube playlists all day long.